 Setting clear goals and expectations

-Establishing clear goals and expectations is essential for remote team members to stay aligned with organizational objectives.
+Establishing clear goals and expectations is essential for remote team members to stay aligned with organisational objectives.
 Clear communication of performance metrics and regular feedback sessions help keep remote employees on track and motivated.

 Implementing performance tracking and evaluation methods